Who Is Matt Damon?

 Returning to science fiction, Damon starred in Elysium with Jodie Foster and The Zero Theorem, both in 2013.
 He went on to appear in the war drama The Monuments Men (2014) with George Clooney.
 That fall, Damon once again teamed up with longtime friend Affleck.
 The pair's production company, Pearl Street Films, agreed to develop a new series, Incorporated, for the Syfy cable network.
 And in autumn 2015, Damon was part of the returning production team involved in the HBO filmmaking documentary series Project Greenlight.

 Damon also had a major hit with the fall release of The Martian, directed by Ridley Scott and co-starring Jessica Chastain and Chiwetel Ejiofor, among others.
 Based on the 2011 Andy Weir novel, the movie depicts the travails of an astronaut who becomes stranded on Mars while chronicling efforts on Earth to facilitate his rescue.
-Receiving an avalanche of positive reviews, The Martian earned almost $600 million worldwide, with both film and lead actor receiving Golden Globes in early 2016, and Damon also earning an Oscar nomination.
+Receiving an avalanche of positive reviews, The Martian earned almost $600 million worldwide.
+Both the film and Damon received Golden Globes in early 2016, and Damon also earned an Oscar nomination.

 The following year, it was reported that Damon was in talks to star in The King of Oil as Marc Rich, the controversial businessman who fled the United States in the 1980s to avoid arrest for a slew of criminal charges.
 Additionally, he was tapped to headline a true-crime story about an ex-cop who helped rig McDonald's annual Monopoly promotion, with Affleck on board to direct the feature.